ArtPoon/slides/markdown/mimm4750g-selection.md

 1. There is never more than one nucleotide substitution within a codon at a time (*e.g.*, no simultaneous mutations).
 2. The codon context has no effect on nucleotide substitution rates.
 3. The dN/dS ratio does not care what amino acid is encoded by the codon, only whether the amino acid is *changed*.

 ---

 # Maximum likelihood (ML)

-* We can use ML to reconstruct the tree best supported by the data.
+* We can [use ML to reconstruct the tree](https://slides.filogeneti.ca/html/mimm4750g-L06-likelihood.html#/) best supported by the data.
   * We can also use ML to fit one of these codon models to the tree.
-* It is *possible* to simultaneously estimate both the tree and the codon model, but
+* It is *possible* to simultaneously estimate both the tree and the codon model, but...
   * It is simpler to "fix" our analysis to a single tree when fitting the model.
 * Methods to simultaneously fit the tree and codon model have only recently been developed, *e.g.,* [CodonPhyML](https://sourceforge.net/projects/codonphyml/files/).

 ---